-Among the best things to buy at a Korean supermarket are the soy-pickled jalapeño peppers that they sell at the banchan bar.
+Among the best things to buy at a Korean supermarket are the pickled jalapeno peppers that they sell at the banchan bar.
 Banchan are small side dishes for a Korean meal.
 Several of these sides together can even make an entrée.
 At my favorite Korean BBQ restaurant in K-town that I frequent, my friends always fill up on the banchan and forget there is an actual meal coming.
 Of all the banchan sides, I think these little soy-pickled peppers are the biggest crowd-pleaser—not to mention highly addictive.
-They also make a great condiment, and are tasty toppers on burgers, sandwiches, and, my personal favorite, omelets.–Debbie Lee
+These pickled jalapeno peppers also make a great condiment and are tasty toppers on burgers, sandwiches, and, my personal favorite, omelets.–Debbie Lee

-What we’d give to have a peck of these pickled jalapeño peppers on hand at all times.
-Although they’re beguilingly complex in terms of taste, they take just 20 minutes or so of easy effort to create.
-Once we have ‘em on hand, we’ve been rather promiscuously strewing them over anything and everything.
+What we’d give to have a peck of these pickled jalapeno peppers on hand at all times.
+They’re beguilingly complex in terms of taste yet take just 20 minutes of easy effort to create (so you can make them in haste).
+As a happy result, we’ve been rather promiscuously strewing them over everything.
 Tacos.
 Grilled chicken.
 Home fries.
 Machaca.
 Eggs.
 We just can’t help ourselves.
-Just thinking about these sassy little peppers sorta makes us want to dance.
+And thinking about these sassy little pickled jalapeno peppers sorta makes us want to dance.
 Korean style.
 Make that Gangnam style….

 Special Equipment: 1-quart glass jar or several smaller jars

 Pickled Jalapeno Peppers Recipe

 - 20 M

 - 8 jalapeños

 - 3/4 cup seasoned rice vinegar (unseasoned will work in a pinch)

 - 2 tablespoons fresh lime juice (from 1 lime)

 - 1 tablespoon fresh lemon juice (from about 1/2 lemon)